rkitover/windows-dev-guide/README.md

 ### Setting up git

-You can copy over your `~/.gitconfig`, and run the following to set some settings I recommend:
+You can copy over your `~/.gitconfig` and/or run the following to set some settings I recommend:

 ```powershell